tabbycss/tabby/README.md

 ## Copyright and license

-Licensed under the MIT License, Copyright © 2024-present open-loadr.
+Licensed under the MIT License, Copyright © 2024-present tabbycss.

-See [LICENSE](https://github.com/open-loadr/loadr/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/tabbycss/tabby/blob/main/LICENSE) for more information.